 Once the thesis has received approval from the Thesis Supervisory Committee it is ready for examination.
-The supervisor submits a "Thesis Ready for Review by Examiner" form (see Appendix 11 for links to Faculty of Graduate Studies forms).
+The supervisor submits a "Thesis Ready for Review by Examiner" form to the Program Coordinator (see Appendix 11 for links to Facultyof Graduate Studies forms).